fbpx

 Alternative Dispute Resolution (ADR)

 In Australia, Courts often encourage parties to resolve disputes through alternative methods before proceeding to litigation.
 In some Courts, the parties are required to demonstrate they have explored ADR before the commencement of any legal proceedings.
-ADR can include mediation or arbitration, which are generally less formal and more cost-effective than court proceedings.
+ADR can include mediation or arbitration, which are generally less formal and more cost-effective than Court proceedings.

 • Mediation: A neutral third party helps facilitate negotiations between the disputing parties.
 The aim is to reach a mutually acceptable resolution.
 The mediator does not determine any issues in dispute.